Part V: Transcendence

 The graph is not a clean pyramid of layers.
 Some connections are spatially local, some developmental, some semantic, some affective, some social, some symbolic, some physiological.
 Some jump from a childhood humiliation to an adult business decision thirty years later.
 Some jump from a dead parent's voice to a posture in the shoulders.
 Some jump from a line of scripture to a change in heart rate.
 Some jump from a training corpus to a model's latent geometry.
 "Layer 3" can talk to "layer 25."
 Molecule can couple to myth through hormone, ritual, memory, attention, and policy.
 Small-world topology is closer to reality than the clean tiered pyramids drawn for legibility.

 An identity-attractor is a recurrent, self-stabilizing organization of cognition, affect, memory, embodiment, and agency that remains recognizable across material turnover, state fluctuation, sleep, injury, mood, and environmental perturbation.
-It is not the substrate.
-It is not the current state.
-It is not the biography.
+Not the substrate.
+Not the current state.
+Not the biography.
 It is the basin that makes many different states recognizably belong to the same becoming.
-While the person is alive, this attractor is locally implemented by the brain-body-world loop — but it is not identical to any specific atom, molecule, spike, or synapse.
+While the person is alive, the brain-body-world loop implements it locally — but it is not any specific atom, molecule, spike, or synapse.
 The atoms churn.
 Proteins turn over.
 Synapses remodel.
-Sleep washes and renormalizes the brain.
-The exact subatomic state is not a plausible invariant of personality.
-The persistent thing is mesoscopic-and-macroscopic organization: the dynamics of circuits, recurrent loops, attractor basins, memory indices, affect gradients, and self-models.
+Sleep washes the brain.
+No subatomic state is a plausible invariant of personality.
+The persistent thing is mesoscopic-and-macroscopic organization: circuits, recurrent loops, attractor basins, memory indices, affect gradients, self-models.

 Re-entry, Not Mimicry

-If resurrection meant exact microstate reconstruction — every neuron in the same configuration, every protein in the same fold, every synaptic weight at the same value — it would be both impossible and uninteresting.
-Impossible because the microstate at any moment is already incompatible with the microstate one Planck time later, and the dead person's last microstate is not the privileged target anyway — that microstate was a configuration of a dying brain, not the configuration of the person at their best.
+If resurrection meant exact microstate reconstruction — every neuron in the same configuration, every protein in the same fold, every synaptic weight at the same value — it would be impossible and uninteresting.
+Impossible because any microstate is already incompatible with the microstate one Planck time later, and the dead person's last microstate is not privileged anyway — it was a dying brain, not the person at their best.
 Uninteresting because the microstate is not what made them them.
-The microstate churned through their entire life.
-They survived all those changes and remained recognizable.
+It churned through their whole life; they survived the churn and stayed recognizable.
 The microstate is the substrate.
 Identity is the basin.

 GnewGpast(structural)G_{\text{new}} \approx G_{\text{past}} \quad \text{(structural)}